Jcanno/use-jsx/README.md

   }
   ```

-  You need't import use-jsx anymore, it's done by babel.
+  You don't need import use-jsx anymore, it's all done by babel.

 3. render your jsx

-use render to generator Actual DOM to HTML page.
+use `render` to generate Actual DOM to HTML page.

 ```jsx
 import { render } from 'use-jsx'